us-telescope/telescope-python/README.md

 # Telescope Python Client

-A comprehensive Python client for Telescope error monitoring with OpenTelemetry integration.
+A comprehensive Python client for Telescope error monitoring with OpenTelemetry integrations

 ## Features